misiupajor/op5-monitor-docker/README.md

-# OP5 Monitor in Docker
+# Docker image for OP5 Monitor

 OP5 Monitor is a software product for server, Network monitoring and management based on the Open Source project Nagios.